fmichonneau/2016-06-15-UFII-fellowship/application.md

 plankton?)

 Among closely related species, COI sequences mostly vary at the third codon position.
-Because of the redundance of the genetic code, mutations on the third codon affect less often the protein sequence than mutations at the other two codons.
+Because of the redundancy of the genetic code, mutations on the third codon affect less often the protein sequence than mutations at the other two codons.
 Among more distantly related taxa, this excess of mutations on the third codon may lead to convergent mutations.
 This leads algorithms based on sequence